Tuxford: History

-Tuxford has a town lock-up: one of only three in Nottinghamshire.
+Tuxford has a town lock-up, one of only three in Nottinghamshire.
 Built in 1823 it stands in Newcastle Street.
 It has two separate cells, one each for men and women, each with its own earth closet.
 Ventilation to each cell is via two circular holes, with iron bars on the front and back walls.
 In 1884 an extension was added to the back of the lock-up to house Tuxford's fire engine.
 Early maps show that also behind the lock-up was the town pinfold, which remained in use until the 1920s.

-Dominion Steel and Coal Corporation (Dosco) make mining equipment in the town.
+Dominion Steel and Coal Corporation (Dosco) made mining equipment in the town.

 Tuxford Windmill is a tower windmill, built in 1820 and restored to working order between 1982 and 1993.
 It is open to visitors daily except Tuesdays throughout the year.
 The mill with its large white sails dominates Tuxford's skyline.
 The mill produces flour which is sold from the mill shop.
 The mill bakery produces cakes, soups & rolls.
 A wooden post mill once stood close by.
 It was moved from Grassthorpe in 1874, continued working until about 1926 and was demolished in 1950.

 Stone Road End Mill was a brick-built four-storey tower windmill, built before 1840.
 The mill was out of use by 1906 and now only the 38-foot high tower remains.

 In January 1454, Tuxford was the site of a meeting between the Duke of Exeter and Thomas Percy, Lord Egremont, in order to make a sworn confederation in furtherance of their common aims against the Neville family and Lord Cromwell.
-This was a critical alliance and event in ramping up the violence and tension of the period, which would help lead to the outbreak of the Cousins War (Wars of the Roses) in 1455.
+This was a critical alliance and event in ramping up the violence and tensions of the period, which would help lead to the outbreak of the Cousins War (Wars of the Roses) in 1455.